What majors/degrees can I have to apply?

 How long will it take to get my degree?

 One year.
-The 12-month (summer-fall-spring) program starts in May.
+The 12-month (summer-fall-spring-summer) program starts in July.

 What is the deadline to apply?

 Jan.
 15 for scholarship consideration and April 15 for priority review of online applications.
 Applications are accepted through July 1.

 When do classes start?